redbrick/docs-old/docs/postmortems/template.md

 * __HH:MM: EVENT OVER__

-*If the event spanned a month or more there is no need to specify the specific times, replace HH:MM with YYYY-MM-DD ot just YYYY-MM*
+(If the event spanned a month or more there is no need to specify the specific times, replace HH:MM with YYYY-MM-DD to just YYYY-MM)

 ---